 2. Canada’s Largest Grocery Chain Commits to Electric Trucks

-Loblaw, Canada’s largest grocer, has set a corporate goal to make their 2030 greenhouse gas emissions at least 30 percent lower than they were in 2011.
-To ensure that they do that, Loblaw has jumped deep into the electric truck market, preordering Tesla Semis before production dates were announced.
+Loblaw, Canada’s largest grocer, has set a corporate goal to make their 2030 greenhouse gas emissions at least 30 percent lower than in 2011.
+To ensure that they do that, Loblaw had jumped deep into the electric truck market, preordering Tesla Semis before production dates were announced.
 They’re also exploring the possibility of making preproduction orders with Freightliner and BYD.

 1. Navistar Is in Electric Trucks for the Long Haul

-While many question what kind of incentives might be available for electric trucks, Navistar is not waiting to find out.
-Their goal is to build electric trucks that are priced competitively with a diesel truck.
-Navistar representatives say they don’t want to find themselves in a tough spot when the incentives go away, because that’s when investment typically stops.
+During many questions about what kind of incentives might be available for electric trucks, Navistar is not waiting to find out.
+They aim to build electric trucks priced competitively with diesel trucks.
+Navistar representatives say they don’t want to find themselves in a tough spot when the incentives go away because that’s when investment typically stops.

-“We’re in this for the long haul,” Jason Gies, director of Navistar’s eMobility business development, told FreightWaves.
+“We’re in this for the long haul,” Director of Navistar’s eMobility business development Jason Gies told FreightWaves.
 “We’re not just chasing grant money in the short-term.
 Our goal is to electrify everything that makes sense.”

 Tackle the Future of Freight Trucking with FreightCenter

-These seven are just some of the signs of the new future of freight trucking.
-The days of diesel smell and loud engine noises will soon be a thing of the past, as industry leaders are working towards goals of making freight trucking electric to remedy environmental and economic challenges.
+These seven are just some signs of the new future of freight trucking.
+The days of diesel smell and loud engine noises will soon be a thing of the past, as industry leaders are working towards making freight trucking electric to remedy environmental and economic challenges.

 We provide competitive freight shipping prices and an all-inclusive, easy-to-use shipping experience for our customers.
 Exceeding our customers’ expectations results in thousands of satisfied customer reviews and repeat business.
 We believe in the power of our customer relationships.
 Check out FreightCenter reviews from real customers, and learn what they have to say about their freight shipping experience!